 This is one of the books I’ve included in my post, Gaining a global perspective on the world around us.

-You’ll also find this book listed on my post, 5 top nonfiction books about World War II (plus many runners-up).
+You’ll also find this book listed on my post, 5 top nonfiction books about World War II.

 And if you’re looking for a broader view of human history, check out New perspectives on world history.